ONSdigital/dp/guides/AWS_CREDENTIALS.md

 Our tooling uses AWS credential profiles to manage working with different AWS accounts.
 These AWS credentials are set in the `~/.aws/credentials` file as shown below.  **You must not have the AWS env vars set as this will break our tooling including dp cli, Terraform and Ansible.**

+Ask a Tech Lead for access to AWS if your account is not yet setup.

 Credentials file example
 ------------------------